nixywex/comparison-of-sorting-algorithms/README.md

 | Selection | О(n²)                 | О(n²)            | О(n²)               | Not practical | 2,216371                |
 | Insertion | О(n²)                 | О(n)             | О(n²)               | Mostly low    | 0,794791                |

-<sup>*</sup> the same arrays of struct, with a length of 20,000 elements and sorted by "date" field.
-The average time was calculated on the basis of 5 measurements of sorting in the C programming language.
+<sup>*</sup> the same arrays of struct, with a length of 20,000 elements, and sorted by the "date" field.
+The average time was calculated on the basis of 5 measurements of sorting in C.

 ## Conclusion
-After comparing the sorting algorithms, we can conclude that the most effective among them is sorting by inclusion, followed by sorting by choice and lastly the bubble method.
+After comparing the sorting algorithms, we can conclude that the most effective among them is sorting by inclusion, followed by sorting by selection, and finally the bubble method.

 These algorithms are in the same group (time O (n²)).
-There are more efficient methods that have an execution time of O (n log n), O (n), O (n log² n), but these algorithms are easy to implement and suitable for small data sets.
+There are more efficient methods with execution times of O(n log n), O(n), and O(n log² n), but these algorithms are easy to implement and suitable for small data sets.